msilvaj/gerenciadorDeAluguel/README.md

 To run this app clone or download it.

-This needs the following techologies to run:
+You need the following techologies to execute this project:

 Rails 5.2.4
 Ruby 2.6.3